-Length of a Game:

-A basketball game consists of $4 \times 10$ minute quarters.
-At the end of the first and third quarters teams have a 2 minute break.
-At half time teams have a 5 minute break.
+Length of a game - A basketball game consists of 2 $\times$ 20 minute halves.
+At the end of the first half teams have a 5 to 10 minute break and then start the second half.
+Teams also change ends at the start of the second half.
 Timing rules may vary somewhat depending on the level of the competition.

-Start of a Game:

-The game begins with 5 players from each team on the court.
-The referee starts the game with a jump ball.
-A jump ball is taken between 2 players inside the centre circle.
+Start of a game - The game begins with 5 players from each team on the court.
+The referee tosses a coin to decide which way the teams will go.
+The game begins with a jump ball.

+Jump ball - A jump ball is held at the start of both halves at the centre line.
+The umpire may also call a jump ball during the course of the game if 2 players from opposing teams are locked in possession of the ball.
+A jump ball is taken between 2 players inside either the centre circle of the key circles (whichever is closest).
 The remaining players must stand still outside the circle until the ball is tapped.
-Players involved in the jump ball must attempt to tap the ball on its downward flight to players from their team.
-Any member of the team may take the jump ball.
+Players involved in the jump ball must attempt to tap the ball on its downwards flight to players from their team.
+Any member of the team may take the jump ball at the start of each half (preferably the tallest player).